kuidokylm/digidoc4jdemo/digidoc4j-hwcrypto-demo/README.md

-# DigiDoc4j hwcrypto demo webapp
+# DigiDoc4j hwcrypto demo webapp, testimise jupid, tehtd ümber digidoc4j 2.1.0 peale ja spring boot 2.0.5

 This is a Demo webapp for digital signing in **testing** environment with the combination of [hwcrypto.js](https://github.com/open-eid/hwcrypto.js/wiki) on